TemitopeHassan-Analyst/Supplier-Quality-and-Performance-Analysis/README.md

 - A dip mid-year (May–July) followed by a sharp spike (Aug–Oct)
 - Indicates seasonality OR process breakdown introduced mid-year

+Worse Vendor performers

+- Meetz also ranks #1 for downtime hours in the vendor performance table (755.3 hrs in worse-performers).
+Combined with its top rank in downtime hours, it is the single highest-risk vendor.
+- Abata has the highest defect impact dollar cost ($1.93M from Raw Materials alone at $1,825.67/hr) — far exceeding all other vendor-material combinations.

 Distribution of Defects
 - No Impact: 39.54% (largest share)
 - Impact: 32.22%